Silas Chandler: Civil War

 Andrew Chandler was shot in the leg during the 1863 Battle of Chickamauga in Tennessee.
 Nearly 30% of his regiment were killed or wounded in the battle.
 The Army surgeon recommended the leg be amputated.
 Silas may have used a gold coin sewn into his jacket for emergencies to buy a crate of whiskey to bribe the surgeon to let him remove Andrew from the military hospital to be treated elsewhere, and he smuggled Andrew onto a boxcar to Atlanta where they met Andrew's uncle, Kyle Chandler, who brought them back to their home.
 Another version of the story has Kyle purchasing the whiskey, which may have been for a hometown doctor and not an Army surgeon.
 Regardless, Silas was instrumental in getting Andrew to Atlanta, away from the Army doctors.
 Andrew's leg was saved but it never returned to full function.
-Silas was then sent back to the front to serve as a servant for Andrew's younger brother, Benjamin Chandler, in the 9th Mississippi Cavalry.
+Silas was then sent back to the front to serve as a servant for Andrew's younger brother, Benjamin Chandler, in the 9th Mississippi Cavalry Regiment.